 1) Brno, Czech Republic

 Why Brno?
-Because Prague is being overwhelmed by tourists and thankfully, Brno hasn’t felt the same effects.
+Prague is being overwhelmed by tourists, and thankfully, Brno hasn’t experienced the same effects.
 With a pristine Old Town full of grand squares and cathedrals, castles overlooking the city, and a top-notch dining scene, you can’t go wrong with Brno.
-Brno is budget friendly and it’s easy to travel on the cheap there – for example, I stayed at this Airbnb apartment for €25 a night and you can dine at an upscale restaurant for less than €20.
+Brno is budget-friendly, and it’s easy to travel on the cheap there – for example, I stayed at a cute Airbnb apartment for a mere €25 a night, and you can dine at an upscale restaurant for less than €20.
 Brno’s also the perfect location to base yourself for day trips to places like the Moravian Karst where you can go caving and hiking.

 2) Bucharest, Romania